 When I was in college, my boarding house caught fire one morning and I barely escaped with my life.
 I was grateful to survive, but the weeks and months that followed set me on a painful journey that changed my life forever.
 I discovered who God really was and I grew so much spiritually.
 But I hated it and it hurt.
 And it wasn’t anything I would have ever asked for at the time.

 Stories are about how people walk through their "now what" situations.
 And one of the reasons why this resonates so powerfully is that we’ve all been there.
 Pain, worry, disappointment, weakness, failure - none of it’s comfortable to talk about, especially in church.
-But when we see pain in someone’s else’s story, we know what exactly they’re talking about.
+But when we see pain in someone’s else’s story, we suddenly know exactly what they’re talking about.

 Over time, I’ve learned how important it is to lean into these “now what” moments.
 Part of our task as storytellers is to embrace the ache, the discomfort of not knowing how things will work out.
 We have to share real questions, real doubts and uncertainty about God in these moments.
 We have to be brought to the end of ourselves, unable to fix anything.
 This is where God does His best work.